idi-ops/ansible-nodejs/README.md

 # Node.js Ansible Role

-This role assists with deploying a Node.js application on Fedora 22, CentOS 7, or a Docker container.
+This role assists with deploying a Node.js application on Fedora 22, CentOS 7, or a Docker container (based on CentOS/Fedora).

 It currently performs the following tasks:

-* Installs Node.js, NPM, and any other requested packages
+* Installs Node.js (from a limited set of supported versions), npm, git, grunt-cli and any other additional npm/RPM package required by the application.
 * Creates a user account and group used by the application
 * Clones the application's Git repository
 * Runs ``npm install`` in the Git working directory or specific commands requested by the user